-This array holds local-specific information, as established by setlocale(BA OS).
-Specifically, numeric[0] holds the decimal-point character, and numeric[1] holds the character used to separate groups of digits to the left of the decimal-point character in formatted non-monetary quantities.
-See localeconv(BA LIB) for more information.
+This array holds local-specific information, as established by the function setlocale.
+Specifically, \numeric[0] holds the X decimal-point character, and \numeric[1] holds the character used to separate groups of digits to the left of the decimal-point character in formatted non-monetary quantities.
+See the function X localeconv for more information.